TasengMancheykhun/parallel_programming/README.md

-#title: Parallel Programming
+# Parallel Programming
-** Pre-requisite: C programming
+## Pre-requisite: C programming

-** Notes on Parallel Programming using pthreads, openMP and open MPI.
+## Notes on Parallel Programming using pthreads, openMP and open MPI.

-** Parallel Programming Concepts:
+## Parallel Programming Concepts:

   - What is a process?
     - A process is an instance of a running program.